humdrum-tools/humdrum-documentation/guide/ch37/index.md

 ```

 The <span class="tool">trans</span> command adds a transposition interpretation to the output
 in order to identify that the material has been shifted.
-In the `**kern`
+In the <span class="rep">kern</span>
 representation, transposed instruments must be explicitly identified
 using a special "transposing-instrument interpretation" (see *Humdrum
 Reference Manual* &mdash; Section 3 for details).
 A suitable interpretation